 As mentioned above, sometimes whiplash injuries could be delayed and may not appear for several days or weeks.
 If you or a loved one is experiencing any of the above health issues after a car accident, we recommend seeking immediate medical attention, followed by speaking to a licensed attorney for help with your whiplash claim.
 The sooner you act, the better your recovery efforts may be.

 How Are Damages Calculated?

-Settlement amounts for a whiplash injury depends on many important factors.
-One being the severity of your injury and two being how long it is expected to last.
+Settlement amounts for a whiplash injury depend on many important factors.
+One is the severity of your injury and two is how long it is expected to last.
 Some whiplash injuries could be minor and may heal on their own within a few weeks or months, however, other more severe injuries could last years and may require extensive medical treatment.
 A good lawyer will be able to calculate how much compensation you may be eligible for.

 Some of the ways you could be compensated include: